 “Growth-driven design minimizes the risk to the client.
 Rather than paying handsomely for a website you’re not sure works as it should, you get a website that is optimized for your needs.”

 - John Becker, Revenue & Features Editor at IMPACT

 The monthly budget for a growth-driven design is very similar to the training and coaching mastery we discussed above, and it all depends on how fast you want to move.

 So, how much should I budget?

-You could certainly spend less than $13,000 and most likely a heck of a lot more than $23,000 on your digital marketing efforts each month, but I hope this breakdown with tier options will give you a better idea of what is possible with your monthly digital marketing budget, and how much you should be spending to reach your desired outcomes.
+You could certainly spend less than $15,000 and most likely a heck of a lot more than $25,000 on your digital marketing efforts each month, but I hope this breakdown will give you a better idea of what is possible with your monthly digital marketing budget, and how much you should be spending to reach your desired outcomes.

 Even though your monthly costs could be more or less than what we have broken down in this article, I hope this gives you more confidence when planning and executing your monthly digital marketing budgets.
 No more guesstimating what you think you might spend each month.